BinaryMoon/ninja-sparks/collections/_posts/2026/2026-06-01-issue-36-pokemon-audiomass-aha.md

 date: 2026-06-01
 ---

-I feel like I say this every other issue, but I've spent the last week on half term holiday, which means my son has been off school and I've been doing things related to Pokemon with him.
-We've been playing games, went to a [National Trust Pokemon trail](https://www.nationaltrust.org.uk/visit/whats-on/pokemon), played Pokemon Go, and been to card shops.
-Almost anything you can think of related to those collectible cards, and we've done it.
-It's been fun, but it's also hard work, and I now know far more about Pokemon than I ever imagined I would.
+I feel like I say this every other issue, but I've spent the last week on half term holiday, which means my son has been off school and I've been doing Pokemon-related things with him.
+We've been playing card games, went to a [National Trust Pokemon trail](https://www.nationaltrust.org.uk/visit/whats-on/pokemon), played Pokemon Go, and visited card shops.
+Pretty much anything you can think of related to those collectible cards, and we've done it.
+It's been fun, exhausting, and I now know far more about Pokemon than I ever imagined I would.

-Besides that, I've also been working on [Brush Ninja](https://brush.ninja/), almost entirely fixing bugs and trying to improve speed and stability.
-I've also been working on [the galleries](https://brush.ninja/gallery/) for the website.
-In particular, the [emoji art](https://brush.ninja/gallery/emoji-art/) and [Code Ninja](https://brush.ninja/gallery/2d-code/) galleries.
-It's not public yet, but I am trying to make everything in the gallery editable, with the exception of the animations unfortunately, so that you can click to view an artwork and then see the code or art and edit it to make it your own.
+Besides that, I've been working on [Brush Ninja](https://brush.ninja/), mostly fixing bugs and improving speed and stability.
+I've also been working on [the galleries](https://brush.ninja/gallery/) for the website, especially the [emoji art](https://brush.ninja/gallery/emoji-art/) and [Code Ninja](https://brush.ninja/gallery/2d-code/) galleries.

+It's not public yet, but I'm trying to make almost everything in the gallery editable, apart from animations unfortunately.
+The idea is that you can open an artwork, see how it was made, and remix it into something of your own.

-For [Code Ninja](https://brush.ninja/create/2d-code/) in particular, I think this will be a really fun way to learn how to code.
-You can see the code for an artwork and then edit it.
+For [Code Ninja](https://brush.ninja/create/2d-code/) in particular, I think this could become a really fun way to learn programming.
+You can open a piece of art, see the code behind it, and experiment with it directly.

-For [Brush Ninja animation maker](https://brush.ninja/create/animation-maker/), unfortunately I can't do this since I don't have the original source files for the animations, but I am now planning some new features.
-The big thing is a feature I've wanted to add for a long time: the ability to add different background images on different frames.
-Currently, you can only have one background image for the whole animation.
-With the new update, you will be able to customise the background per frame.
-I've wanted to add this for literally years, but I haven't been able to work out how to implement it.
-This week I thought of a different approach and the solution finally clicked.
-Incredibly satisfying.
-I've started work and initial tests are promising, and I hope to have a first version ready in a week or two.
+For [Brush Ninja animation maker](https://brush.ninja/create/animation-maker/), I unfortunately can't do the same thing because I don't have the original source files for older animations.
+However, I am planning some new features.
+The big one is something I've wanted to add for years: different background images on different frames.

+Currently you can only use one background image for an entire animation.
+With the new update you'll be able to customise backgrounds frame by frame.
+I've wanted this feature for literally years, but I could never work out a clean way to implement it.

+Then this week the solution suddenly clicked.

+That moment when a difficult interface problem finally becomes clear after sitting in your head for years is one of the most satisfying parts of making things.
+I've already started building it, initial tests are promising, and I hope to have a first version ready in a week or two.

 ---

-## AudioMass

 [Audiomass][audiomass-link] is a free online audio editor.
-It's a bit like Audacity, but it runs in your browser and allows you to edit multi-layer audio files.
+It's a bit like Audacity, but it runs in your browser and lets you edit multi-layer audio files.

-I'm not a musician, but I have had to use these types of apps quite a few times over the years, and I am amazed that there is now a free online version that does exactly what I need.
+I'm not a musician, but I've needed tools like this quite a few times over the years, and I'm amazed there is now a free browser-based version that does exactly what I need.

 {% include embed-image.html image="/images/updates/2026/audiomass.png" alt="AudioMass multitrack mixer interface" %}

-I've not done much with it yet, but I've experimented a little and it seems to work really well.
-It's very new, has only been out for a few months, and it's open source.
-The AudioMass [code is on GitHub](https://github.com/pkalogiros/audiomass), so you can see how it is being developed.
+I've only experimented with AudioMass a little so far, but it already seems really solid.
+It's also very new, only a few months old, and fully open source.
+The AudioMass [code is on GitHub](https://github.com/pkalogiros/audiomass), so you can even see how it's being developed.

-I like that they include a sample file for you to test with.
-It's a good way to get started and see what the capabilities of the app are.
-If you go to the View menu, then Multitrack Mixer, you can also load a sample file there that shows lots of different tracks combined to make a song, as seen in the screenshot above.
+I also like that it includes sample projects to explore.
+If you open the View menu and choose Multitrack Mixer, you can load a demo song with multiple tracks, like the one shown above.
+It's a clever way to show off what the app can do without needing to record anything yourself first.

+More than anything though, I think it's a great example of how powerful browser-based creative tools have become.
+Ten years ago this sort of thing would have felt impossible in a web browser.
+Now it just quietly works.

-Either way, it's a great example of how much can be done with Javascript and I hope it continues to be developed and improved.
-I will definitely be using it in the future when I need to edit audio files.
-I need to add some more sounds to [Splatter Balls](https://brush.ninja/play/splatter-balls/), so I will probably be using it for that.
+I'll almost certainly use it in the future when I need to edit audio.
+In fact, I probably need it already for adding new sounds to [Splatter Balls](https://brush.ninja/play/splatter-balls/).

-**[Try AudioMass][audiomass-link]**

-[audiomass-link]: {% link _library/website/2026-06-01-audiomass.md %}

 ---